This article originally appeared on VICE Canada.

 We know that if a woman works behind the scenes, there's an increased likelihood that we'll see women on screens.
 In a study of the top 100 grossing films of 2014 (excluding foreign films), researchers found that in movies with exclusively male directors and writers, women accounted for just four percent of protagonists, while men made up 87 percent of protagonists and male/female ensembles accounted for the remaining nine percent.
 In films with at least one woman director and/or writer, however, women made up 39 percent of protagonists, men made up 35 percent of protagonists and ensembles accounted for 26 percent.

 So the fact that 40 percent of filmmakers at Hot Docs are women is, again, really great.
-But until we actually see a more equal representation of women on screen—at festivals, in movie theatres and on our TVs— there's still work to be done.
+But until we actually see a more equal representation of women on screen—at festivals, in movie theaters, and on our TVs— there's still work to be done.

 "We can say let's get more women filmmakers, that's not the point.
 The point is to have more films that are actually about change and that women can relate to, that have different parts played in them by women.
 It's not just getting more women to make films," says Longinotto.